 Venus

-- Venus has a thick, toxic atmosphere primarily composed of carbon dioxide.
+- Venus has a thick, toxic atmosphere composed mainly of carbon dioxide.

-- Venus’s surface is covered with volcanoes and dense clouds of sulfuric acid.
+- Venus' surface is covered with volcanoes and dense clouds of sulfuric acid.

 - Venus rotates in the opposite direction of most planets, a movement called retrograde rotation.